sjbiaga/pisc/README.md

-- the size of an `UUID`, each action has hard-coded a unique key; in the dual `%` map, these correspond to numbers: a number increases (`π-enable` method in `spi.scala`) as more actions - with the same key, i.e., in parallel - are enabled, but decreases (`poll` method in `loop.scala`) as the actions are "fired": when the number/counter reaches zero, a key is removed from the `%` map (also, when keys are `π-discard`ed);
+- the size of an `UUID`, each action has hard-coded a unique key; in the dual `%` map, these correspond to numbers: a number increases (`π-enable` method in `ba.scala`) as more actions - with the same key, i.e., in parallel - are enabled, but decreases (`poll` method in `loop.scala`) as the actions are "fired": when the number/counter reaches zero, a key is removed from the `%` map (also, when keys are `π-discard`ed);